WPA – Early Works

 John Bailey

-Dancers put small Christmas Tree lights in all the holes in the large brick wall to create a visual environment.
-Dancers each brought 3 or 4 costumes, hats, etc. in the colors of red, white, blue, others.
-Each tim a dancer exited the stage. she/he went into an anti-room (studio) and changed costumes.
-Consequently dancers shared costumes and as you may guess, they did not necessarily wear them in the same manner.
-Some costumes became props as well. ((Dancers: Original MWDCCo dancers: Maida Withers, John Bailey, Brook Andrews, JoAnn Sellars, Betty Tittsworth and Beth Burkhardt (dancer and costume designer).
+Christmas Tree lights were placed in all the holes in the large brick wall (upstage) to create a holiday, visual environment.
+Dancers each brought 3 or 4 costumes, hats, etc. in the colors of red, white, blue.
+Each time a dancer exited the stage, she/he went into an anti-room (studio) and changed costumes or added clothes or objects (hats, gloves, etc).
+Consequently dancers shared costumes.
+Some costumes became props.
+Beth Burkhardt (dancer and costume designer) performed with the Company.

 Maida Withers and Brook Andrews